mdn/content/files/en-us/web/api/oes_draw_buffers_indexed/blendfuncseparateioes/index.md

 {{APIRef("WebGL")}}

-The `blendFuncSeparateiOES()` method of the `OES_draw_buffers_indexed` WebGL extension defines which function is used when blending pixels for RGB and alpha components separately for a particular draw buffer.
+The `blendFuncSeparateiOES()` method of the {{DOMxRef("OES_draw_buffers_indexed")}} WebGL extension defines which function is used when blending pixels for RGB and alpha components separately for a particular draw buffer.

 See {{DOMxRef("OES_draw_buffers_indexed.blendFunciOES()")}} for setting RGB and alpha together and {{DOMxRef("WebGLRenderingContext.blendFuncSeparate()")}} for the WebGL 1 version of this method.